Will you get them?

 Pregnancy stretch marks often appear at about 25 weeks, though many women notice them in the first trimester, before they've gained any appreciable weight.
 That may be because genes also play into the equation.
 "It's not weight gain as much as genes that raise risk," Rosenbach says.

-A Stanford University study found the odds of getting stretch marks were higher when women already had striae on their breasts or thighs--usually since puberty--or had a family history of such marks.
+Who gets them?
+A Stanford University study found the odds of getting stretch marks were higher when women already had striae on their breasts or thighs—usually since puberty—or had a family history of such marks.
 Almost half who had striae gravidarum (stretch marks associated with pregnancy) had mothers with them.
 Having darker skin also was a significant risk factor.